AdobeDocs/workfront.en/help/administration-and-setup/manage-groups/create-and-manage-groups/lock-or-unlock-a-group-timesheet-hour-preference.md

 # Lock or unlock a group timesheet and hour preference

-If you are a `group administrator`, you can configure and then lock a timesheet and hour preference for your group after a `Workfront administrator` unlocks it at the system level.
+If you are a group administrator, you can configure and then lock a timesheet and hour preference for your group after a Workfront administrator unlocks it at the system level.

-Locking an `Adobe Workfront` preferenceat the group level ensures that everyonein your group and in its subgroups is using the same setting for that preference.
-Though you can still reconfigure a preference that you lock, `group administrators` can’t do so for lower subgroups.
+Locking an Adobe Workfront preferenceat the group level ensures that everyonein your group and in its subgroups is using the same setting for that preference.
+Though you can still reconfigure a preference that you lock, group administrators can’t do so for lower subgroups.

-Conversely, unlocking a preferenceat the group level allows sub `group administrators` more flexibility to manage the way their groups work with those items.
-When a grouppreference is unlocked, `group administrators`of lower subgroups can reconfigure it for those subgroups.
+Conversely, unlocking a preferenceat the group level allows subgroup administrators more flexibility to manage the way their groups work with those items.
+When a grouppreference is unlocked, group administratorsof lower subgroups can reconfigure it for those subgroups.

-This is parallel to the ability that a `Workfront administrator` has to lock or unlock a preference for everyone in the system.
+This is parallel to the ability that a Workfront administrator has to lock or unlock a preference for everyone in the system.

-For information about how a `Workfront administrator` can lock or unlock a timesheet and hour preference for all groups in the system, see [Configure timesheet and hour preferences](../../../administration-and-setup/set-up-workfront/configure-timesheets-schedules/timesheet-and-hour-preferences.md).
+For information about how a Workfront administrator can lock or unlock a timesheet and hour preference for all groups in the system, see [Configure timesheet and hour preferences](../../../administration-and-setup/set-up-workfront/configure-timesheets-schedules/timesheet-and-hour-preferences.md).

 For information about configuring a timesheet and hour preference for a group, see [Configure timesheet and hour preferences for a group](../../../administration-and-setup/manage-groups/create-and-manage-groups/configure-timesheet-hour-preferences-group.md).